-The building itself has cream bricks, which is part of Milwaukee’s history itself.
+The building has cream bricks, which is part of Milwaukee’s history.
 Cream City brick is a cream or light yellow-colored brick made from clay found around Milwaukee, Wisconsin, in the Menomonee River Valley and on the western banks of Lake Michigan.

 Outside tables offer you a chance to eat literally on the sidewalk, and if you come during the warmer months, I suggest something.

-They also have a little window that you can order stuff to go from, including coffee and desserts.
+They also have a little window from which you can order stuff, including coffee and desserts.

 Onesto radiates a vibe that is high-end but approachable.
 It will work as an excellent option if you want a place to impress people from out of town.

 Ideal for work meals and also is a great date spot.
 With candles on each table, it can set the mood.
-Don’t be fooled, though; Onesto isn’t one of those candlelit places that make you want to whip out your cell phone to read the menu.
-Instead, candles throughout provide a romantic vibe without being the only source of light.
+Don’t be fooled; Onesto isn’t one of those candlelit places that make you want to whip out your cell phone to read the menu.
+Instead, candles throughout provide a romantic vibe without being the only light source.
 If it’s a first date, you will be able to see what color their eyes are.

 Onesto has a wide variety of drinks to choose from.